 Some data suggest that vinegar can help lower blood sugar after a carbohydrate-containing meal (European Journal of Clinical Nutrition, July, 2010).
 That could definitely help control triglycerides, a different type of blood lipid.

 A study conducted at a chiropractic college found that a supplement containing vinegar (among many other ingredients) along with a weight loss program for 21 days did result in lower cholesterol (Journal of Chiropractic Medicine, March, 2013).

-http://technorati.com/lifestyle/article/vinegar-clinically-proven-to-destroy-fat/ this article suggests using 1 or 2 tablespoons of apple cider vinegar in two cups of water.
-Right after a meal, you should be careful with this if you have acid reflux and be sure to rinse your mouth out with water after drinking the vinegar solution to protect the enamel on your teeth.
+“I read about using 1 or 2 tablespoons of apple cider vinegar in two cups of water, right after a meal.
+Be sure to rinse your mouth out with water after drinking the vinegar solution to protect the enamel on your teeth.
 I have been doing this once a day right after dinner for about 2 months now and have not yet had my blood sugar or lipid levels checked, so I cannot say if it is effective or not.
 It is easy and inexpensive so I plan to continue until I see evidence that it does not work for me.”

 “When my 9/16/11 blood work showed my cholesterol to be 238, the doctor got out his trusty prescription pad and tried to give me Crestor.
-I said “give me a sample”.
-I took 1/2 a dose of 5mg for 3 days and when my muscles started aching, that was IT!
+I said ‘give me a sample.’
+I took 1/2 a dose ofor a few days and when my muscles started aching, that was IT!
 They went into the trash and out came my Best Choices from the Peoples Pharmacy book.